Complexo - Universo Paralelo

-Complexo - Universo Paralelo is a 2011 Portuguese documentary film about life in the most dangerous favela in Rio de Janeiro, Complexo do Alemão, directed by Mário Patrocínio.
+Complexo - Universo Paralelo is a 2011 Portuguese documentary film about life in one of the most dangerous favelas in Rio de Janeiro, Complexo do Alemão, directed by Mário Patrocínio.

 Reception

 It's the third highest-grossing Portuguese documentary film at the Portuguese box office since 2004, with a total box office gross of €85,367.04 and also the third with the highest number of admissions, with 17,042.

 In Público's Ípsilon, Jorge Mourinha gave the film a rating of "mediocre".